ScripterRon/MyMoney/README.md

 MyMoney
 =======

 MyMoney is a money management application written in Java.
 It supports checking, savings, credit card, investment, mortgage and asset accounts.
-It is general use except for the estimated tax function, which is set up for filing taxes in New York (and even then it is a very rough estimate of what you will owe).
 Printed reports can be generated for transactions, income/expense categories, accounts and investments.

 The following account classes are supported:
   - Bank accounts